grillo/grillo-docs/docs/grillo-sensors/connecting_sensor.md

 <details><summary><b>Cellular</b></summary><p>

 In order to connect your sensor to cellular internet, please ensure that:
 - You are at a location with cellular connectivity that offers CAT-M LTE, NB IoT or GSM network.
-For a quick reference you can folow [this list](https://www.gsma.com/iot/mobile-iot-commercial-launches/) but you may ned to conctact the service provider for detailed info.
+For a quick reference you can follow [this list](https://www.gsma.com/iot/mobile-iot-commercial-launches/) but you may need to contact the service provider for detailed info, or your telcom may not be shown here or updated.
 - You have a SIM card with an active data plan.
 Based on the station setup (sampling rate, on trigger vs. continuous mode) the sensor will consume between 100 MB to 5 GB of data per month.

 To connect your station: